-Fifty years ago, an idea was born, a trailblazing community project that began as a little brown building in the woods.
+In 1966 more than fifty years ago, an idea was born, a trailblazing community project that began as a little brown building in the woods.
 Harry Wason’s vision, led by the Warwick Rotary Club and the Junior League of Hampton Roads, was designed to educate our community children about the wonders of science found here in Virginia’s natural heritage.
 For 50 years, families have flocked to what is now the Virginia Living Museum, a beloved institution of learning, science, conservation and personal memories.

 Today the Virginia Living Museum is a premier center for science education and tourist attraction in Newport News, VA.
 Education is the core of the Museum’s mission to connect people to nature.
 Each year more than 40,000 students receive hands-on, grade-level targeted classes taught by professional educators.

 - K-12 education programs recognized by the National Science Foundation, and the U.S and Virginia Departments of Education for promoting achievement in science.